-Alternately, if an optional S.P.S.T. normally open switch has been wired to the XIRQ interrupt input pin, pressing it generates an XIRQ interrupt causing the running program to halt execution and return control back to D-Bug12 where the CPU register contents are displayed.
+Alternately, if an optional S.P.S.T. normally open switch has been wired to the XIRQ interrupt input pin, pressing it generates an XIRQ interrupt that causes the running program to halt execution and returns control back to D-Bug12 where the CPU register contents are displayed.

-4.1.1 Interrupts in EVB Mode
+4.2 Interrupts in EVB Mode